Interactive Brokers Review: Pros, Cons, And How It Compares | for 2026

-Interactive Brokers is a professional trading partner that was founded in 1977.
-They have around 2047 staff that help the company offer Brokerage, Finance, Investment Banking, to 1,000,000+ customers through Web Trader, NinjaTrader, Tablet & Mobile apps.
+Interactive Brokers is a world class broker that was founded in 1977.
+They have around 2047 employees that help the company offer Brokerage, Finance, Investment Banking, to 1,000,000+ clients through Web Trader, NinjaTrader, Tablet & Mobile apps.

 Interactive Brokers Guide – Read our In-Depth Interactive Brokers Review